 This is a disease of chronic inflammation involving any part of the intestinal tract.
 It most commonly affects the last part of the small intestine (ileum) and/or the large intestine (colon and rectum).
 It is relatively uncommon in the Asian population.

 Crohn's disease is a chronic condition and may recur at various times over a lifetime.
 Some people have long periods with no disease, sometimes years, when they are free of symptoms.
-There is no way to predict when the disease can come back.
+There is no way to predict when the disease can flare.

 Initial treatment is with medication.
 The most common drugs used are steroids such as prednisolone, and various anti-inflammatory agents.
 The drugs do not "cure" Crohn's disease (there is no "cure" available yet), but the drugs are used to relieve its symptoms and may help to avoid recurrence.

-In more serious cases, stronger drugs such as 6-mercaptopurine and azathioprine, may be used.
+In more serious cases, stronger drugs such as azathioprine, biologics or small molecules may be used.
 However, these drugs have more side effects and suppress the immune system, making the patient more prone to infection.

 In more advanced or complicated cases of Crohn's disease, surgery may be recommended.